-The electron rate in the HMS was estimated using CTEQ5 [34], and cross checked using the F1F209 program [35].
-The positron rate in the SHMS was estimated using the EPC program [36] combined with a positron background program written for the E94-010 experiment at JLab.
-The singles rates can be found in Tab.
-2. The e^+e^- coincidence rate between the HMS and the SHMS assuming a 50 ns trigger window was found to be smaller than 10^{-6} Hz for both spectrometer settings.
+The electron rate in the HMS was estimated using the F1F209 program [34] and found to be about 30Hz.
+The positron rate in the SHMS was estimated using the EPC program combined with a positron background program calibrated on the JLab 6 GeV and SLAC inclusive measurements.
+The accidental e+e- coincidence rate between the HMS and the SHMS was found to be negligible.